 There are two basic types of rivet nut: one forms a bulge on the back side as a screw is tightened on its threads, and the other is drawn into a sleeve to create the connecting bulge on the back side.

-Beyond those two basic types, there is a large selection of rivet nuts on the market, and they are known by many names, including blind rivet nut inserts, bling nuts, threaded inserts, riv float nuts, molly jack nut inserts, Eurostyle inserts, and more.
+Beyond those two basic types of rivet nut inserts, there is a large selection of rivet nuts on the market, and they are known by many names, including blind rivet nut inserts, bling nuts, threaded inserts, riv float nuts, molly jack nut inserts, Eurostyle inserts, and more.

 Additionally, each manufacturer has its own unique nomenclature for rivet nuts and rivet nut tools.
 Here are some of the brands and types we stock at Bay Supply: